How to dehydrate nuts and seeds: well, in a (rather long) nutshell...

 Making Crispy Nuts

-Finally, enjoy your crispy nuts! crispy nuts are a great snack that everyone can enjoy.
-Plus, they're perfect for satisfying those pesky hunger cravings.
+Finally, enjoy your crispy nuts!
+They are a great snack and are perfect for satisfying those pesky hunger cravings.

 People have been eating raw nuts (and seeds) for centuries and many cultures consider them a delicacy.
-'Raw' means that have not been roasted or otherwise cooked.
+'Raw' means that it has not been roasted or cooked in any way.
+Eaten raw, they are a healthy, nutritious food that is safe to eat.

-To rehydrate them, you simply soak them in water for a few hours.
+To rehydrate dehydrated nuts, you simply soak them in water for a few hours.
 Once rehydrated, they can be eaten as is or used in recipes.
-Eaten raw, they are a healthy, nutritious food that is safe to eat.

 Dehydrate the seeds at a low temperature until they are crisp.
-You can then add salt to taste or wait to add salt until after roasting.
+You can then add salt to taste - or wait to add salt until after roasting.

-Sunflower seeds are a type of seed that comes from the sunflower plant.
-The scientific name for the sunflower seed is Helianthus annuus (honest!)
+Sunflower seeds come from the sunflower plant (not surprisingly!) and the scientific name for them is Helianthus annuus (honest!)